 During the studio we interact with the elective ‘Art & Architecture’*.

-The crossed sessions are organized with Sint-Lucas Architecture in collaboration with LUCA School of arts.
+The cross sessions are organized between Sint-Lucas Architecture and LUCA School of arts.

-Architects and artists meet and discuss.
+Architects and artist meet and discuss.
 They peer review each other’s work.

 Wim Goes, philosopher Dr. Muhleis and guests will lecture.

 What we focus on is the relation of image and architecture, to establish presence, not via linear perspective, but elements of Reverse Perspective as professor C. Antonova described.
 We do a practical test, before there is a theory.
 Therefore we have to study first the relation between icons and orthodox architecture in the horizon of the study of Antonova (I), second the relation of images configured by Reverse Perspective and architecture in general (II), like in cubism or recent paintings of David Hockney in comparison with possible architectural responses.
 This means we have also to explore conceptually: the relation of image/representation and architecture/presence (III) and the difference between a secular, historical (modernist and contemporary) understanding of Reverse Perspective and its orthodox, ongoing history (IV).